dlang/PhobosV3-Design/Design.md

 By making the library header only, it becomes inured against variations in compiler flags.
 Whether it's a static or dynamic library becomes irrelevant, and there won't be impedance mismatches.

+### Naming

+Names should follow the existing naming guidelines here: [D Style Guide](https://dlang.org/dstyle.html)

+When selecting a name for a type or method, a quick survey of how other popular languages name the equivalent type/method should be performed.
+For example, in .NET and Java, the `currTime()` method would be named `now()`.
+Using the same names as popular languages reduces the friction experienced by the engineer when migrating to D. Be prepared to provide examples from your survey in the Pull Request.

+Prefer whole words over abbreviations and dropped letters.
+For example, prefer `writeLine` over `writeln`.
+Choose the shortest name that accurately describes the feature.
+Abbreviations are acceptable where the abbreviation is in common usage and/or would result in a cumbersome name.

 ## Specific Issues

 ### std.stdio